artyorsh/ansible-collection-smarthome/roles/homeassistant/README.md

 # smarthome.homeassistant

-Builds and installs a custom [lscr.io/linuxserver/homeassistant](https://hub.docker.com/r/linuxserver/homeassistant) image, discoverable in a bridge network ([See comments](https://community.home-assistant.io/t/using-homekit-component-inside-docker/45409/45?page=2) from [@irvinlim](https://github.com/irvinlim)).
+Builds and installs a custom [lscr.io/linuxserver/homeassistant](https://hub.docker.com/r/linuxserver/homeassistant) image, discoverable within a bridge network.

-Also installs [angelnu/mdns_repeater](https://github.com/angelnu/docker-mdns_repeater), to allow the container to send/receive mdns broadcast messages.
+## Why a Custom Image?

+When HomeAssistant is deployed in a bridge network, the HomeKit integration is not discoverable by Apple Home.
+To resolve this, the HomeAssistant image is built using the original linuxserver image with [avahi-tools enabled](./templates/homeassistant-avahi-dockerfile.j2).
+For more details, please refer to this <a href="https://community.home-assistant.io/t/using-homekit-component-inside-docker/45409/45?page=2" target="_blank">community thread</a> for more details.

 ## Role Variables

 - `homeassistant_port`
   - Default: `8123`
-  - Description:
+  - Description: The port on which HomeAssistant will be accessible.
   - Type: int
   - Required: no
 - `homeassistant_network`
   - Default: `homeassistant`
-  - Description:
+  - Description: The name of the Docker network.
   - Type: str
   - Required: no
 - `homeassistant_install_dir`
   - Default: `/opt/docker/homeassistant`
-  - Description:
+  - Description: The directory where HomeAssistant will be installed.
   - Type: str
   - Required: no
 - `homeassistant_env`
   - Default: `{}`
-  - Description: Docker container environment.
+  - Description: Docker container environment variables.
 See [linuxserver/homeassistant](https://docs.linuxserver.io/images/docker-homeassistant/#environment-variables-e)
   - Type: str
   - Required: no
 - `homeassistant_config`